-Today, March 08, we celebrate International Women’s Day.
-This has a long history and is primarily intended to remind us that women and non-binary people have fewer privileges in their daily lives than men.
+Today, on 8 March, we celebrate International Women’s Day.
+It has a long history and is primarily intended to remind us that women and non-binary people have fewer privileges in their daily lives than men.

-International Women’s Day originated in the United States.
-There, from the mid-19th century to the 20th century, women textile workers protested because of poor working conditions and low wages for women.
-The German socialist Clara Zetkin organized the first International Women’s Day in Europe.
-This took place on March 19, 1911 and had the political goal of introducing the right to vote for all.
-On March 8, 1917, on the occasion of International Women’s Day, many women workers protested in Russia to oppose poor working conditions.
-The demonstrations were joined by so many people that the tsar abdicated.
-Because of this, Women’s Day has always taken place on March 8 since then.
+International Women’s Day has its origins in the USA.
+From the mid-19th to the 20th century, female textile workers there protested against the poor working conditions and low pay for women.
+The German socialist Clara Zetkin organised the first International Women’s Day in Europe.
+This took place on 19 March 1911 and had the political aim of introducing the right to vote for all.
+On 8 March 1917, many female workers protested in Russia on the occasion of International Women’s Day to defend themselves against poor working conditions.
+So many people joined the demonstrations that the Tsar abdicated.
+As a result, Women’s Day has always taken place on 8 March ever since.

-Since 1911, much has been achieved in Germany.
+Much has been achieved in Germany since 1911.
 For example, women have had the right to vote for over 100 years.
-The Equal Rights Act, which is supposed to guarantee women and men the same rights before the law, was introduced 66 years ago.
+The Equal Rights Act, which aims to guarantee equal rights for women and men before the law, was introduced 66 years ago.
 And Article 3 of the Basic Law was also rewritten 24 years ago so that the state must now actively promote equal rights for men and women.
-Despite all these positive developments, however, there are still very many problems within our society.
-For example, according to the development organization Oxfam, women worldwide continue to earn about 23% less than men and perform on average 75% of the care work.
-(The term care work refers to all care activities that are not paid.
-This includes, for example, household work or caring for family members) Women are also more often affected by violence and discrimination than men.
-According to the Federal Criminal Police Office, approximately 81% of victims of attempted and completed violence are female.
+Despite all these positive developments, there are still many problems within our society.
+For example, according to the development organisation Oxfam, women continue to earn around 23% less than men worldwide and perform an average of 75% of care work.
+(The term care work refers to all caring activities that are not paid.
+This includes, for example, household work or caring for family members).
+Women are also more frequently affected by violence and discrimination than men.
+According to the Federal Criminal Police Office, around 81% of victims of attempted and actual violence are female.

-We therefore demand true equality at all levels so that women and non-binary people have the same development opportunities as men.
+We therefore demand real equality at all levels so that women and non-binary people have the same development opportunities as men.

-If you also want to participate, then come with pleasure to the protest demonstration on 08 March in Leipzig.
-This begins at 16 o’clock on the market place.
+If you also want to get involved, then come to the protest demonstration on 8 March in Leipzig.
+It starts at 4 pm on the market square.